SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide.md

 Accessing Controller(s)
 ---------------------------------------------------

 Type http://localhost:8080 in the address bar of the web browser to access ChOWDER.
 Once you access ChOWDER and see the image below, the installation is complete.

 <img src="image/home.png" alt="install終了後ホーム画面" width="585" />
-*Screenshot of home screen after installation is complete*
+*Screenshot of Home Screen after Installation is Complete*

 How to Quit the Application
 ==================================================================

-There are two ways to quit.
+There are two steps to quit.

 Shut Down the Server Program
 ---------------------------------------------------

-Use CTRL+C to close the terminal launched by run.sh(bat) or kill the server program.
+Use CTRL+C to close the terminal launched by `run.sh(bat)` or kill the server program.

-Shutdown Redis
+Shut Down Redis
 ---------------------------------------------------

 Close the terminal that redis is running on.